HireAbo/awesome-interview-questions-5000-jobs/Business and Management/Project Management/Agile Project Manager.md

 Welcome to the Agile Project Manager Interview Preparation !
 This resource is designed to help you ace your Agile Project Manager interviews with confidence.

+An Agile Project Manager is a professional who oversees and manages projects using the Agile methodology.
+Agile project management is an iterative approach that emphasizes flexibility, collaboration, and continuous improvement.
+As an Agile Project Manager, your role is to lead a cross-functional team, set project goals, and ensure that the project is delivered on time, within budget, and according to the client's requirements.
+You will be responsible for facilitating communication and coordination between team members, tracking progress, and resolving any issues that may arise.
+Additionally, you will be expected to adapt to changing circumstances and promote a culture of innovation and adaptability within the team.

 ## 🚀 Overview

 Whether you're a seasoned Agile Project Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Agile Project Manager interviews to help you prepare and succeed.